BetterDiscord/docs/docs/plugins/ui/modals.md

 ![React Alert](./img/alert_react.png)
 :::

-And since we are able to use react here for `content`, it also allows us to pass in a whole tree of elements or custom components.
+And since we are able to use React here for `content`, it also allows us to pass in a whole tree of elements or custom components.
 This allows for some very interesting alert possibilities.

 ```jsx